 Working with fulfillment partners that understand our commitment to the environment is key.
 We have selected fulfillment partners that are dedicated to providing plastic-free alternatives to standard packaging, such as using recycled shredded boxes as an alternative to plastic bubble void fill.

 Pakt has been a remote team since it all began in 2018.
-Today, we are a group of six people working virtually together from four different states in two different time zones.
+Today, we are a group of five people working virtually together from four different states in two different time zones.
 We choose not to anchor ourselves to an office building or have a long commute into work.
 This small but purposeful practice helps our team cut traffic congestion, reduce emissions, and improve employee productivity and happiness.
 It’s better for our people, and better for the planet.

 Becoming a more responsible company is a journey, and we are constantly pushing ourselves to learn more and improve based on the information we gather.

 We’re so excited to announce that we are Climate Neutral Certified.
 We have measured our carbon footprint for 2020, offset it in its entirety, and have pledged to reduce future emissions with several new initiatives.